brimdata/zed/zql/docs/grouping/README.md

 #### Example #2:

-By specifying multiple comma-separated field names, batches are formed for each unique combination of values found in those fields.
+By specifying multiple comma-separated field names, one batch is formed for each unique combination of values found in those fields.
 To see which responding IP+port combinations generated the most traffic: